FrancescoDeLellis/L3_cognitive_architecture/README.md

 To run the demo application:
 - Open the Unreal Engine project 'L3_test.uproject' and run the application.
-- Launch the python script 'L3_CA.py' to connect to the UE application and stream data point to animate end-effector.
+- Launch the python script 'L3_CA.py' to connect to the UE application and stream data points to animate character behviour.

 ## Code Structure
 To debug character animation navigate to 'L3_test\Content\Characters\Mannequins\Animations' using Content Drawer and open 'L3_synch'.